NicolaFerracin/amazon-to-goodreads-exporter/README.md

 ![Amazon to Goodreads exporter](https://raw.githubusercontent.com/NicolaFerracin/amazon-to-goodreads-exporter/master/amazon-to-goodreads.png)

-This command line tool allows you to migrate public Amazon wishlists to Goodreads shelves.
+This interactive command line tool allows you to migrate public Amazon wishlists to Goodreads shelves.

 ## How to use